 Slow pages and spelling mistakes speak for themselves.
 Spelling mistakes may not be a big deal for SEO.
 That is unless there are spelling mistakes in the keywords!
 Yes, I have seen that happen.

-Slow pages have 2 negative affects, in addition to the obvious client complaints.
+Slow pages have 2 negative effects, besides the obvious client complaints.

-- If a search engine robot times out, it is just going to move on.
+- If a search engine robot times out, it will move on.
 Without ever indexing the page.

 - Many engines only read a certain number of bytes.
 If important keywords are on the page after those bytes, those will never be read.

-Before you start your next SEO campaign, perform a quality analysis of your site.
-There are several tools available to help, but much of the analysis can be done by hand.
+Before your next SEO campaign, perform a quality analysis of your site.
+Several tools are available to help, but much of the analysis can be done by hand.
 You are building your SEO efforts on sinking sand without a solid foundation of superb site quality.